MBODM/DotNetBinariesSize/README.md

 ### How it is done

 I just opened some different default Visual Studio 2022 .NET project templates, saved and compiled them.
 Then i published them with the following options:

 - `self-contained` as Deployment mode.
 - `win-x64` as Target runtime.
 - `Produce single file` checked.
 - `Enable Ready2Run compilation` unchecked (see notes below).
 - `Trim unused code` checked, if existing.

-enabled the `Trim unused code` option, if existing, in the Publish UI dialog, saved and compiled them as `self-contained`.
 No other changes were made and no code was written.
 The tested project types are:

 - .NET 6 CLI Application
 - .NET 6 WinForms Application